Get to NO to get to YES.

 Nearly every major pharma company has built a DTP platform, but engagement remains low.
 DTP platforms in isolation fail.
 The ones connecting into provider workflows — integrating with EHRs, sharing data with care teams — are the ones that retain patients.
 Pharma needs you.
 But only if you build the integration layer.

-Direct-to-Patient intelligence delivered weekly.
+Direct-to-Patient intelligence delivered monthly.
 Free.

 Three decades operating at the intersection of direct-response marketing, healthcare commercialization, and capital strategy.
 Receipts below.